useElven/website/src/docs/sdk-reference.md

 - `id` - custom ID for a transaction.
 It is helpful when there is a need to have multiple calls on the same view, especially for web wallet redirections, but generally it is optional
 - `cb` - optional callback function
-- `webWalletRedirectUrl` - optional redirect url when using Web Wallet, default `/`
+- `callbackUrl` - optional redirect url when using Web Wallet, default `/`

 **Important**
 From version 0.11.0, you can also pass whole Transaction object to the `triggerTx`.
 It is helpful when you need some custom Transaction logic and builders.